-Figure 3.17 - Several old cottages and smallholding survive amidst later development in 'lowertown' which add significantly to the quality of the historic townscape

-Just one or two of the smallholdings have been lost to development - notably that on the north side of the main junction (although a small outbuilding survives in an adjoining garden).

 Along Harmony Road, despite much rebuilding, this variety of built form and streetscape is also apparent; there remains here a variety of individual buildings of interest - the single storey buildings on the site of an old smithy on the north side, the commercial sheds on the south side, resplendent in sloping slated roofs or bright red corrugated iron.

-Figure 3.18 - Surviving commercial sheds in Harmony Road

 Further out, along Harmony Road, the bleak, suburban turning into the Marshall Close estate and the bare tarmac settings of late 20th century bungalows and housing gives way to a varied group of largish houses; when built they stood slightly outside the main village, all have pretensions to greater status than the workaday core, with the elegant dressed stone classical elevation of number 22 Harmony Road dominant.

-Figure 3.19 - 22 Harmony Road

 This house, with its ornate cornicing, its genteel proportions, well-built outbuildings and strongly demarcating boundary walls, is part of the group of overtly better-class houses that distinguish Roche.
+Harmony Cottage, although like 41 harmony Road a simple early 19th century farm in origin, has seen aggrandisement not only of the buildings (in 1856, as a 'private residence', it was lived in by one John Johns, Esq.) and farmyard, but of the grounds - creating a park-like lawn and plantation bordered by well-built walls.
+The whole area is much like the small-scale parkland associated with the Old Rectory.
+Here trees and landscaping form a natural transition zone between the rather bare, poorly enclosed and exposed streetscape of Harmony Road and the open countryside.
+The fact that early 20th century housing was placed at some remove, a jump of a field away, reflects the strongly defined character of this area.